Wannier Functions Dually Localized in Space and Energy: Results

 \section{Results}

-We obtain Bloch functions using the PBE density functional \cite{perdew_generalized_1996} in the plane-wave basis, using the optimized norm-conserving Vanderbilt pseudopotentials \cite{hamann_optimized_2013} generated from PseudoDojo \cite{van_setten_pseudodojo_2018}; calculations are performed using the open-source \texttt{Quantum ESPRESSO} code suite \cite{giannozzi_quantum_2009,giannozzi_advanced_2017}.
-The Brillouin zone is always sampled with Monkhorst-Pack meshes \cite{monkhorst_special_1976} centered at $\Gamma$, the origin of reciprocal space.
-For silicon and ethylene, we use a wave function kinetic energy cutoff $E_{\text{cut}} = 60$ Ry; for copper, we set $E_{\text{cut}} = 100$ Ry.
-In all cases $E_{\text{cut}}$ for the density is four times that used for the wave functions.
-As mentioned in Sec. \ref{sec:methods}, we use a modified version of the \texttt{wannier90} code \cite{mostofi_wannier90_2008,mostofi_updated_2014,pizzi_wannier90_2020} to obtain the DLWFs.
-We select the LOSC mixing parameter $\gamma = 0.47714$, unless stated otherwise.
-Since the DLWFs are not always real, isoplots are of the DLWF densities, $|w_n(\br)|^2$, rather than of the DLWFs themselves.
-All lengths are reported in \si{\angstrom} and all energies in \si{\electronvolt}.
+We obtain Bloch functions using the PBE density functional \cite{perdew1996} in the plane-wave basis, using optimized norm-conserving Vanderbilt pseudopotentials \cite{hamann2013} from the PseudoDojo \cite{vansetten2018}; calculations are performed using the open-source \texttt{Quantum ESPRESSO} code suite \cite{giannozzi2009,giannozzi2017}.
+For silicon and ethylene, we use a wavefunction kinetic energy cutoff $E_{\text{cut}} = \SI{60}{\rydberg}$; for copper, $E_{\text{cut}} = \SI{100}{\rydberg}$.
+In all cases, $E_{\text{cut}}$ for the density is four times that used for the wavefunctions.
+As mentioned above, DLWFs are computed with a modified version of \texttt{wannier90}, with $\gamma = 0.47714$ unless stated otherwise.
+We use the SCDM method \cite{damle2015, damle2017a} as the initial guess for dual localization.
+DLWFs are not always real, so the isoplots seen in Figs.~\ref{fig:si.isos.b34w30}--\ref{fig:ethyl.isos} are of the densities $\abs{w_{\bZ i}(\br)}^2$.
+Lengths are reported in \si{\angstrom} and energies in \si{\electronvolt}.